The Kings of South Side

 “I da pappy!”
 Baydune laughed.

-“Don’t worry, Carr,” Ray chuckled.
+“Don’t worry, Carr,” Ray hollered.
 “There’s no way in hell you could be mine.”

 “Cause I’m too damn good lookin’ to be yours?”